Cross posted from Alison Harris, the founder of our parent company, Harris Marketing Services.

 • Easy to use.
 Entrepreneurs and small business professionals are building a business, not training for a martech marathon.

 • Reasonable in cost.
 We don’t work with a ton of enterprise clients – we specialize in emerging small to mid-sized companies.
 They don’t want to spend thousands of dollars a year on a tool that ends up being too hard to use.

 That eliminated many of the options out there in today’s uber crowded martech space.

 So we built our own tool.
 PlanITPDQ is a content marketing planner for SMB.

 PlanITPDQ is designed to do three things: Plan your content on a calendar, Direct your team, and Quantify results.

 We wanted it to be simple and intuitive to use, with only the basic features that SMBs need for content marketing.
 You can use the content planner with little to no technical knowledge – simply create projects, place them on your calendar by date and channel, and invite one or more collaborators.
 You have a visual calendar where it’s easy to see missing holes.
 If you want to see it in action, check out this video:

 If you have a little bit more technical savvy, you can link up analytics for your content.
 If you have set up a MailChimp account, Twitter, or Google Analytics, you can definitely manage PlanITPDQ.
 We’ve created step-by-step instructions for each integration.
 If you get stuck, reach out.
 We want you to be successful.

-We built PlanITPDQ for us and for our clients, but we quickly realized it is a great content marketing planner tool for entrepreneurs and any small business.
+We built PlanITPDQ for ourselves and for our clients, but we quickly realized it is a great content marketing planner tool for entrepreneurs and any small business.
 Go ahead and give it a try – while it’s in beta mode, all accounts are free.
 We just ask for some feedback on what you like and what you want.

-And if you need building your editorial calendar or generating engaging content, give us a shout.
+And if you need help building your editorial calendar or generating engaging content, give us a shout.
 We’d love to help.